-What about if I don’t see a koala in the wild?
+What if I don’t see a koala in the wild?

-- Lone Pine Koala Sanctuary.
-Lone Pine features many, many koalas and also has a fascinating research centre to explore.
+- Lone Pine Koala Sanctuary features many koalas and also have a fascinating research centre to explore.

-- Australia Zoo.
-Australia Zoo has both resident koalas and a koala hospital you can tour as part of your visit to the zoo.
+- Australia Zoo has both resident koalas and a koala hospital you can tour as part of your visit to the zoo.

-- Currumbin Wildlife Sanctuary.
-Currumbin has both a sanctuary with koalas and also a koala hospital.
+- Currumbin Wildlife Sanctuary has both a sanctuary with koalas and also a koala hospital.

-- Daisy Hill Koala Centre.
-Daisy Hill Koala Centre has an outdoor koala exhibit with several resident koalas.
+- Daisy Hill Koala Centre has an outdoor koala exhibit with several resident koalas.

 Other things to know about koalas

 - Read our koala fact sheet for lots of weird facts about koalas.